jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-All love that has not friendship for its base, is like a mansion built upon the sand.
+Change is the law of life.
+And those who look only to the past or present are certain to miss the future.
-- Ella Wheeler Wilcox
+- John F. Kennedy

-Updated on: [10/20/2023]
+Updated on: [10/21/2023]
 <!-- #quoteEnd -->
 </pre>